ymgyt/clc/clc-cli/README.md

-# calculator-cli
+# calculator-cli(clc)

-Calculator is a Command line calculator written in Rust 🦀
+clc is a Command line calculator written in Rust 🦀

 ## License